abpframework/abp/docs/en/Blog-Posts/2020-11-12 v4_0_Preview/POST.md

 **Thanks to the contributors** from the ABP Community, the framework modules and the startup template have been localized to **German** (by [Alexander Pilhar](https://github.com/alexanderpilhar) & [Nico Lachmuth](https://github.com/tntwist)) and **Spanish** (by [Jose Manuel Gonzalez](https://github.com/jmglezgz)) languages.

+### Other Notes

+* Since [Mongo2Go](https://github.com/Mongo2Go/Mongo2Go) library not supports transactions, you can use transactions in unit tests for MongoDB.

 ## What's new with the ABP Commercial 4.0

 ### The Blazor UI